 You have to start with the system that you are going to use for your home automation.
 You will only require specific wiring if you are selecting a bus system or a hybrid system bus wiring and z wave together.

-so you don’t make the mistake of purchasing just Smart WiFi globes, which run on one application and then later realise you wanted full control of lighting, heating and cooling, security and audio visual, which will now have to run on another four separate applications.
+You don’t want to make a mistake of purchasing just Smart WiFi globes, which run on one application and then later realise you wanted full control of lighting, heating and cooling, security and audio visual, which will now have to run on another four separate applications.
 When these could have been integrated in the first place.

 With the flexibility of some scalable automation systems these days, you don’t need to do it all in one hit but rather build your planned integrated system step-by-step as your budget allows.